haxordx/challenges/README.md

 ## How It Works

 Try to complete the [challenges](#challenges) below.
 As you complete a challenge, you can file any feedback or bugs you find as issues in the challenge repo.
 Once you complete the challenge, you can make a pull request adding yourself to the leaderboard!
+Check out this [example of quality feedback](https://github.com/haxordx/haxor-challenge-pubnub-js-getting-started/issues/1).

 In order to earn points for an issue or pull, you'll need to attach a desktop replay clip using [Replayable](https://replayable.io?betacode=1337HAXOR).
 Replays help maintainers understand the context of your feedback and they help our moderators validate you submissions.